MichaelCrimando/DOOM-iOS/README.md

 #  DOOM for iOS 11 and tvOS for Apple TV and SmartDeviceLink
+Video of this running in vehicle via SmartDeviceLink: https://youtu.be/hkNyXBuQ3us

-1. FYI if you want encrypted streaming, you need to put the FMCSecurity folder in the code/iphone/ folder
+1. FYI if you want encrypted streaming, you need to put the FMCSecurity folder in the code/iphone/ folder.
+You can get this through the Ford Developer Program https://developer.ford.com/pages/your-application (but I have seen the FMCSecurity Library committed in other Github repos...)
 2. Touch events don't work.
 So you need to first have the phone disconnected from the system, select and start your level, THEN launch it on the vehicle.
 3. When implementing the FMCSecurity manager, you may need to modify a line in `FMCSecurityManager.h` from `//#import "SDLSecurityType.h"` to  `#import <SmartDeviceLink/SDLSecurityType.h>`

+Now for comments from original fork: